nhaarman/Triad/README.md

 Triad is _not_ a framework, but a tool that can help structure your ui logic in a clean and concise way.

 _Please note that Triad is still under development, and API's **~~may~~ will change**.
-Although pretty stable, the need for simpler solutions and better API's may requires changes in your code.
+Although pretty stable, the need for simpler solutions and better API's may require changes in your code.
 Feel free to try it out and leave your feedback!_

 ## Setup